 America’s fire losses today represent a dramatic improvement from more than 40 years ago.
 In 1971, our nation lost more than 12,000 residents and 250 firefighters to fire.
-Acting to stop these tragic losses, Congress passed P.L.
-93-498, the Federal Fire Prevention and Control Act, in 1974.
-It created the U.S. Fire Administration (USFA) and the National Fire Academy.
-Since that time, through data collection, public education, research and training efforts, USFA has helped to reduce fire deaths and make our communities and residents safer.
+Acting to stop these tragic losses, Congress passed the Federal Fire Prevention and Control Act in 1974.
+It created the National Fire Prevention and Control Administration (NFPCA), now the U.S. Fire Administration (USFA), and the National Fire Academy (NFA).